stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-Compared to accessing the `theme` prop via lambda functions, the getters are a more compact syntax but they have the disadvantage of not supporting strongly typed theme property access.
-For example, the string `"display"` in `getFont("display")` may or may not be an actual theme prop alias, and there is no autocomplete in your IDE.
-However, these getter functions in XStyled System have the useful feature of processing their argument according to the same algorithm as the custom style properties, excluding the support for responsive values.
+The getters are a more compact syntax compared to accessing the `theme` prop via lambda functions.
+They have the disadvantage of not supporting strongly typed theme property access.
+For example, the string `"display"` in `getFont("display")` may or may not be an actual theme prop alias.
+There is also no autocomplete in your IDE.
+But these getter functions process their arguments using the same algorithm as the custom style properties.
+The only exception is they do not support responsive values.

 This can be very useful.
-Imagine that I want to allow the user of my component to specify the margin value around it via a prop, but the final value that the `margin` CSS property will have is an adjusted version of that value:
+Imagine that I want to allow you to specify the margin value around it via a prop.
+But the final value that the `margin` CSS property will have is an adjusted version of that value:

 ```ts
 type Props = { margin: string };